Green Getaway through the Plateau Region of the Parkway in Virginia

 2 – Write down your intended route in addition to putting it in your phone or onboard navigation.
 The reason for writing it down is in case you lose connectivity along the way or your navigation gets off track due to spotty reception.

 4 – Leave some extra time in your itinerary in case you get off path, and plan to travel in the daylight hours.
 You don’t need to worry about getting hopelessly lost – visitor centers and area communities are well-versed in where they are in relation to the Parkway – if you need to stop and ask or pick up an area map, you’ll find no shortage of Southern hospitality along the way.
-Mileposts on the Parkway roadside mark your way with the simplicity of days gone by – the numbers go up as you head north into Virginia and down as you go south toward North Carolina.
+Mileposts on the Parkway roadside mark your way with the simplicity of days gone by – the numbers go down as you head north into Virginia and up as you go south toward North Carolina.
 Traveling by day also helps you avoid foggy conditions to get the best chance of seeing those stunning Blue Ridge views.

 5 – Be open to adventure!
 Sometimes the best journeys are those that don’t go according to plan.
 The Blue Ridge Parkway is unique in that there are ample spots for a picnic on the fly or setting off down that trail in front of you that beckons you into the woods.
 Remembering the majesty of nature comes easy here.
 The experience of intentionally losing track of time while rediscovering wonder in the world is yours for the taking in the Blue Ridge Mountains.
 If you’ve been meaning to disconnect and take a break from technology, there’s no better place than the Blue Ridge Parkway.